Types of tables

 |Task||Generic activity representing work needed to be done.||Yes||Task|

-You can create new custom activity tables.
-For example you might create a custom activity table to row instant message communications.
+When you can create a new custom activity table, you might create it to read instant message communications.
 Creating an activity table is different from creating a non-activity table because you don’t specify a primary column.
 All activity tables have a Primary Field set to Subject and other common columns that are defined by the Activity table.
 This allows all types of activities to be shown in a view where just the common columns are displayed.

 To create a custom activity table, open the More settings section in the New table panel, select Activity table option from the Choose table type drop-down list.
 After you select this, you’ll see that Display in Activity Menus is selected.
 This setting allows people to create this type of activity in the activity menus.
 This isn’t selected for activities that are typically associated with specific events and created behind using code or by a workflow.
 After you save the table, you can’t change these settings.

 A virtual table is a custom table in Dataverse that has columns containing data from an external data source.
-Virtual tables appear in your app to users as regular table rows, but contain data that is read-only and sourced from an external database, such as an Azure SQL Database.
+Virtual tables appear in your app to users as regular table rows, but contain data that is sourced from an external database dynamically at runtime, such as an Azure SQL Database.
 Rows based on virtual tables are available in all clients including custom clients developed using the Dataverse web services.
 More information: Create and edit virtual tables that contain data from an external data source